-Explosives detection devices can substantially improve the airlines' ability to detect concealed explosives before they are brought aboard aircraft.
 While most of these technologies are still in development, a number of devices are now commercially available.
 However, none of the commercially available devices are without limitations.
-On the basis of our analysis, we have three overall observations on detection technologies.
+On the basis of our analysis, we have four overall observations on detection technologies that have important implications for their use at airports.

 - First, these devices vary in their ability to detect the types, quantities, and shapes of explosives. - Second, explosives detection devices typically produce a number of false alarms that must be resolved either by human intervention or technical means.
 These false alarms occur because the devices use various technologies to identify characteristics, such as shapes, densities, and other properties, to indicate a potential explosive.
 Given the huge volume of passengers, bags, and cargo processed by the average major U.S. airport, even relatively modest false alarm rates could cause several hundreds, even thousands, of items per day to need additional scrutiny. - Third, and most important, these devices ultimately depend upon human beings to resolve alarms.
-This activity can range from closer inspection of a computer image and a judgment call to a hand search of the item in question.
-The ultimate detection of explosives depends on extra steps being taken by security personnel-or their arriving at the correct judgment-to determine whether an explosive is present.
+This activity can range from closer inspection of a computer image and a judgment call, to a hand search of the item in question.
+The ultimate detection of explosives depends on extra steps being taken by security personnel-a correct judgment by them-to determine whether an explosive is present.
 Because many of the devices' alarms signify only the potential for explosives being present, the true detection of explosives requires human intervention.
 The higher the false alarm rate, the greater is the system's need to rely on human judgment.
 As we noted in our previous reports, this reliance could be a weak link in the explosives detection process.
-In addition, relying on human judgments has implications for the selection and training of operators for new equipment.
+In addition, relying on human judgments has implications for the selection and training of operators for new equipment. - Fourth, although these devices can substantially increase the probability of discovering an explosive, their performance in the field may not be as good as in laboratory tests.
+For example, the FAA-certified system has not performed as well in operational testing at two airports as in FAA's certification test.
+The need to rely on operators to resolve false alarms is a primary reason for this.